-Select Destination folder: Use this option if you would like the user to choose the folder that the file(s) should be copied to.
+Select Destination folder: Use this option if you would like the user to choose the folder to which the file(s) should be copied.
 The user will not be given any additional options.

 Standard save file dialog: Use this option if you want the system’s standard dialog box for saving files to open when the user drops the file(s).
 This makes it possible to both choose a destination folder and a new file name.

 Show file name dialog: Use this option if you would like the user to be able to choose a file name for each file or to add an incrementing number to the files if several files are being copied.
 The user will also be able to verify, but not change, the destination folder specified in the Destination folder field.

 Show all features dialog: Use this option if you would like more customization than the four options above provide.
 This option gives you the possibility to configure the dialog that the user sees when using this sub action, so that you can include precisely the information you would like.
 Read about Customizing the Copy file dialog below for information on how to configure this dialog.